School-Flutter-Dart/WooLaLa2020/README.md

 New Build of WooLaLa mobile app built with Flutter and NodeJS

 # GitHub Conventions
-Develop will be our primary working branch and the top branch of develop will be pulled into master after review.
+Develop will be our primary working branch which will be pulled into master after a review.
 Checkout the develop branch and branch off from there.

-Start new feature branches with: ft-featureName
+Start new feature branches with: ft-feature-name
+I have added a ft-facebook-login branch already

 # Dev Env Startup:
 Windows (Mac will be a little different)